The-Kharsair-Empire/Robot-Telekinesis-Project/README.md

 -----

 ###TODO:
+- Work out the way for URscript to send back joint 6-tuple to the unity server
+- Implement a Loop structure in URscript to allow re-connection to the Unity Host if the Host restart
+- Integrate a UR3 model in the unity and work out the position offset
+- Work out the Rotation Conversion from Unity to URrobot.
 - Integrate Big-Endian bytes decoder (.py script) into Unity C# to decode robot reading sent on TCP/IP socket
 - Work out the correct values for VR Tracker Offset from the Tool Tip Tracker
 - Smooth out the robot movement by removing the noise from the VR tracker readings